bhanutezz/GettingAndCleaningDataCourseProject/CodeBook.md

 This describes variables, data and transofrmations performed to clean up the data.
 Which resulted into a clean and tidy dataset.

-# Data Source
+# Data Source:
 Link for Original Data:  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip Data Set Provided by the authors from: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-# Dataset Description
+# Dataset Description:
 Full details and explanations can be found in 'README.txt' in the ZIP file containing the original data source.

-# Quick facts
+# Quick facts:

 * The experiments involved a group of 30 volunteers (19 - 48 years of age)
 * Each person performed six activities while wearing a smartphone (Samsung Galaxy S II) on their waist
 * The activities consisted of three types of walking (flat, upstairs and downstairs), sitting, standing and laying

-# Data Partitioning
+# Data Partitioning:

 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

-# Measurements
+# Measurements:

 The following sensor signals were captured using the smartphone's embedded accelerometer and gyroscope: